harivishvanath7/My_Portfolio/README.md

 Implemented AWS S3 Bucket for storing information of users

-Acts as a digital resume.
+Acts as a digital resume for myself.

 A great project for learning this technology.